-Born in Stourbridge, Worcestershire, England, in 1850, Rider was apprenticed to glass manufacturers Thomas Webb and Sons at the age of 14.
+Born in Stourbridge, Worcestershire, England in 1850, Rider was apprenticed to glass manufacturers Thomas Webb and Sons at the age of 14.
 Rider settled in Sydney when the firm decided to open branches in Australia.
 After occupying various premises in the city, Rider moved with his wife and son Fred to Minto in 1896.
-He continued to work in the city however and was assisted by his son.
+However, he continued to work in the city and was assisted by his son.
 It is assumed that Rider commuted by train daily to the city since it would have incurred too great a risk transporting glass engraved at home to clients in the city.

 Some examples of his creations that won him much praise were an engraved glass with arms of the colony of NSW and an engraved bucket-shaped tumbler featuring a group of 3 aborigines spearing a possum in a gum tree.

 An example of Rider's engraving on a glass.

 John moved with his wife and son to Condamine Street in Campbelltown just before he died aged 82 on 18 July 1934.
 He was buried at St Peter's Cemetery.
 Interestingly, the Campbelltown News carried no obituary notice.
 Fred did not follow his father's trade and took up farming in Minto before his move to Condamine Street.
 He died in 1951.

 Are you fortunate enough to possess a Rider engraving?
 Please let us know.